-Windows + Q behaves very similar to the Windows + S hotkey but allows you search the web and your PC using the digital personal assistant Cortana.
+Windows + Q behaves very similar to the Windows + S hotkey but allows you to search the web and your PC using the digital personal assistant Cortana.
 On PCs where Cortana is not available or turned off, it behaves exactly like Windows + S hotkey.

 Windows + G